Welcome to Our Blog Hiking Ontario's Bruce Trail

 In short – leave the trail in the same condition or cleaner than you found it.
 The goal is to preserve the integrity, stability, and beauty of the natural environment during a time when the rising number of people heading into the outdoors has led to regions being “loved to death” by recreationists.
 What is increasingly needed is to foster an abiding appreciation for wild places, wildlife, and nature to ensure that all people have the opportunity to enjoy a pristine nature experience.

 Assured that we had minimized our footprint and packed out everything we brought in, we navigated back through the network of ski trails to the main route of the Bruce Trail.
-Once back on track we re-trekked through part of the Kolapore Uplands and again climbed back to the top of the Metcalfe Rock summit before descending off the escarpment.
+Once back on track, we re-trekked through part of the Kolapore Uplands and again climbed back to the top of the Metcalfe Rock summit before descending off the escarpment.

 Duncan Crevice Caves Provincial Nature Reserve